 Twin Falls – Mile Maker 2

 This is usually the first stop people make on the Road to Hana.
 You can get out of the car and take a short hike.
-A bamboo forest can also be seen depending on how far you want to go on this 1.5-mile hike.
+A bamboo forest can also be seen, depending on how far you want to go on this 1.5-mile hike.

 The Twin Falls Farm Stand is at the trailhead if you need a beverage or a quick snack.
+It is located on private land and costs $10 per car to park and hike to the falls.

 Rainbow Eucalyptus Trees – Mile Marker 6.7

-These vibrant and beautiful trees grow in tropical forests with rainfall.
+These colorful and beautiful trees grow in tropical forests with rainfall.
 Check them out!
 There are a couple of places to see them on the Road to Hana, either on the side of the road or at the Ke’anae Arboretum.

 Ke’anae Peninsula & Arboretum – Mile Marker 16.5

 If you’re feeling adventurous, make a detour to the Ke’anae Peninsula, a small village known for its taro fields and incredible coastal views.
-You can also find Aunt Sandy’s Banana bread stand, where you can grab some delicious banana bread and other local treats.
+You can also find Aunt Sandy’s Banana Bread Stand, where you can grab some delicious banana bread and other local treats.
 It’s a perfect place to enjoy the views and have a snack.

 Halfway to Hana Stand – Mile Marker 17